-Salt Lake City Mayor Erin Mendenhall has issued a declaration of a State of Local Emergency to prepare for the potential spread of COVID-19 and is providing continuing guidance for our City.
-We are embracing state guidelines which will limit gatherings of more than 100 people.
-There will be no interruption of service for public utilities, including water and trash pickup.
+Salt Lake City Mayor Erin Mendenhall is providing continuing guidance for our City in response to COVID-19.
+There is no interruption of service for public utilities, including water and trash pickup.

 We have instructed all Staff to cease attending all community meetings in person.
 We have told them that they can and should be available via telephone, Skype, Microsoft Teams, WebEx, etc. where possible and that they should continue to provide requested materials via email.
 A list of CAN divisions can be found here.

 Divisions that host public meetings will follow the same procedures that the City Council is creating for their public meetings.

 All CAN divisions are working on moving toward telephone or online interactions that currently take place in person/in our offices.
 Many of these interactions already occur electronically.
 For those that do not, we are investigating and actively working on making those changes.